 If the practitioner is engaging in other unethical behavior such as violating client confidentiality, misrepresenting their credentials, engaging in dual relationships as I blogged about previously was the case with a licensed social worker who counseled ex-cultists and eventually lost his license due to his unethical behavior documented by his State Board.

 Making unsubstantiated claims about their intervention (e.g. that it is superior to all others, that it is the only way to save their loved one, that it has been shown to be effective when only very preliminary pilot studies have been done).

 Engaging in mental health practices that have been shown to be potentially harmful

 Practicing beyond the scope of their licensure or education (for example, someone without a mental health degree engaging in mental health practice or someone with a license making diagnoses in areas that are outside their area of expertise or diagnosing someone they have not personally met with)

 Steve Hassan continues to follow the cult trend and doesn’t seem to mind being a deprogrammer one minute, an exit counselor the next, and seems to be now working to become a court expert witness.
 He doesn’t refute, repudiate, or correct.
 Historically, he has sent others to attempt that.
 All publicity is good publicity for him.
 As long as it furthers his agenda.

-#Cultbuzz is a weekly column, written by Debra Van Neste
+#Cultbuzz is a cult watcher column, written by Debra Van Neste